jrcarney/newword-word-processor/readme.md

 - Added some validation to setToolbar, enabling window prompt for backgroundColor formatter.
   - borrowed idea form https://codepen.io/jrc16/pen/ELjeMV?editors=0010
 - Added custom `data-enableprompt` data attribute which checks whether a formatter should allow the prompt to display.
+  - see [JavaScript access](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) for getting hold of the attribute in the script.

 ---